bostonphp/PHP-Beginners-Book/learning_php/learning_php.markdown

 - [CodeIgniter](http://codeigniter.com)
 - [Symfony](www.symfony-project.org)

 I have been programming web applications for years, and I wouldn't think twice about not using a framework.
 They just save you a lot of time.
 However, it does come at a cost.
 You need to take a while to learn the conventions of the framework.
-This is why I don't reccomend starting here.
+This is why I don't recommend starting here.
 A framework is only as good as how well it is documented, and how much you invest to learn it.
 Once you master the language and the framework, you will find you can create applications very quickly.
-In a recent coding contest at Boton PHP, I witnessed a fully working web application being built in under 30 minutes.
+In a recent coding contest at Boston PHP, I witnessed a fully working web application being built in under 30 minutes.

 All these frameworks follow a could of important principles: